DaNexoo/NexCord/README.md

 - [x] - **Python Provided**

 ## Installation
+> If you get a warning that the app cannot be opened, click **"Run Anyways"**.
+> You may need to click **"More info"** to see this option.
+>
+> This warning is entirely harmless and only appears because the app is not signed.
+> Code signing would cost us [**upwards of 300€/year**](https://shop.certum.eu/data-security/code-signing-certificates/certum-ev-code-sigining.html).
 #### Source Code Version (More complicated but less buggy)
 ```It is important to disable your antivirus for it to work.
 We don’t have a Microsoft license that costs upwards of €300 per year, so your antivirus might flag it as an unsafe file.```
 ```sh-session